k-guy-dev/react-native-use-styles/USER_GUIDE.md

 ## User Guide

-Hi, 😄 welcome to the User's guide to using useStyles.
-With useStyles you can easily de-clutter 💆‍♂️ your style code and write a better and more efficient styling code 🤩.
+Hi, 😄 welcome to the User's guide to using 'useStyles'.
+With 'useStyles' you can easily de-clutter 💆‍♂️ your style code and write a better and more efficient styling code 🤩.

 This is a comprehensive guide that will let you get started easily.